 Brand Names: Vivotif Berna

-- What are the possible side effects of typhoid vaccine (Vivotif Oral)?
+- What are the possible side effects of typhoid vaccine (Vivotif Berna)?

-- What is the most important information I should know about typhoid vaccine (Vivotif Oral)?
+- What is the most important information I should know about typhoid vaccine (Vivotif Berna)?

-- What should I discuss with my healthcare provider before receiving typhoid vaccine (Vivotif Oral)?
+- What should I discuss with my healthcare provider before receiving typhoid vaccine (Vivotif Berna)?

-- How is typhoid vaccine given (Vivotif Oral)?
+- How should I take typhoid vaccine (Vivotif Berna)?

-- What happens if I miss a dose (Vivotif Oral)?
+- What happens if I miss a dose (Vivotif Berna)?

-- What happens if I overdose (Vivotif Oral)?
+- What happens if I overdose (Vivotif Berna)?

-- What should I avoid before or after getting typhoid vaccine (Vivotif Oral)?
+- What should I avoid before or after using typhoid vaccine (Vivotif Berna)?

-- What other drugs will affect typhoid vaccine (Vivotif Oral)?
+- What other drugs will affect typhoid vaccine (Vivotif Berna)?

 Typhoid is spread through contact with the stool (bowel movements) of a person infected with the bacteria.
 This usually occurs by eating food or drinking water that has become contaminated with feces from an infected person.
 Once in the digestive tract, typhoid infection can spread to the blood and other parts of the body.

-The typhoid vaccine is used to help prevent this disease in adults and children who are at least 6 years old.
-Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for people who travel to areas where the disease is common.
+Typhoid vaccine is used to help prevent this disease in adults and children who are at least 6 years old.
+Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for:

 This vaccine works by exposing you to a small amount of the bacteria, which causes your body to develop immunity to the disease.